dkahdian/bruinplan/quarter-planning-spec.md

 ### Step 3: Quarter Planning Sidebar Component
 **Goal**: Build the quarter planning sidebar for major pages **Files to create/modify**:
   - `src/lib/components/major/QuarterPlanningCalendar.svelte` (new)
   - `src/lib/components/major/QuarterDisplay.svelte` (new)
   - `src/routes/majors/[majorId]/+page.svelte` (add sidebar)

-**Functions to implement**:
-- Quarter range calculation and display
-- Unit counting and limit warnings
-- Basic course display in quarters (no drag-and-drop yet)
-- Add/remove quarter controls

-**Success criteria**: Sidebar appears on major pages, shows quarters and assigned courses
+**Clarifications and Implementation Notes**:
+- Quarter range always starts from the current quarter.
+Default is 12 quarters, but expands automatically if the user schedules a course further in the future.
+Range resets after session ends.
+- Sidebar shows "X/Y" units per quarter.
+Clicking this redirects to a unit management page (to be implemented) for adjusting unit limits (defaults and per-quarter).
+- Course display in quarters shows only course ID and unit count.
+Tooltip on hover matches the graph tooltip.
+- No minimum number of quarters (other than zero).
+"Add a quarter" button is visible at the bottom of the sidebar (not fixed), requiring the user to scroll to see it.
+- Sidebar is only shown on the major list view for now (not graph view).
+- For Step 3, only static assignment is implemented.
+Code should be structured for easy drag-and-drop integration in Step 4.
+- Validation/error indicators will be added in Step 5, but code should be ready for future integration.

 ### Step 4: Drag-and-Drop Implementation
 **Goal**: Enable dragging courses from major list to quarter sidebar